-Apart from my profession I live a busy life - I love gardening and I am a bit of a bookworm, I love history, archeology and anthropology.
-Just for the thrill of enjoyment I read quite a bit of science fiction.
+Apart from my profession I live a busy life - I love gardening, and I am a bit of a bookworm, I own several kindles, holding about 900 books plus, and Just for the thrill of enjoyment I read quite a bit of science fiction and fantasy.
+After decades of making excuses, I started painting as a way of relaxation.

-What I have learn after twenty nine years in practice, is that a variety of issues may result in back pain.
+What I have learn after thirty two years in practice, is that a variety of issues may result in back pain.
 Every case being unique in its presentation.
 Back pain can mask psychological disorders or something more serious, and in the majority of cases, may be caused by mechanical problems in the structural body, such as non freely moving spine, muscle imbalances, faulty posture among others.
-Those structural problems can be corrected with standard osteopathic techniques, exercise, and can be supplemented with acupuncture if needed.
+In most cases, those structural and postural problems can be assessed and treated with osteopathic techniques, specific exercise according to age and fitness.

 2. The osteopathic care of children from birth to adulthood